PhilipSkinner/elemental-lowcode/documentation/websites/storageService.md

 Creates a new entity within the named collection.
 More details on this response payload can be found within the [storage system documentation](/documentation/data).

 This method returns a Promise which can resolve or reject.
 You must make sure to handle rejections correctly.
+This promise will return the newly created object as the result.

 This can be called from within a controller like so: